 - 1.5 cups sliced and pitted green olives such as Manzanilla

 - 1/4 cup raisins free of added sugars, optional

 - Preheat Dutch oven or heavy-bottomed stockpot over med-high heat.
 Add 1 tbsp avocado oil and beef.
 Brown meat in batches, transfer to a bowl and set aside.

 - Discard all but 2 tbsp of the rendered fat in the pot, reduce the heat to medium and add onions and peppers.
 Sauté until onions are slightly caramelized (approx. 8-10 minutes).
 Add garlic and cook an additional 1-2 minutes or until fragrant.

 - Add paprika, chili powder, cumin, oregano, kosher salt and black pepper.
 Stir everything to coat and toast the spices for 1-2 minutes.

 - Deglaze the pot with the chicken stock, scraping off any brown-bits that have formed on the bottom of the pot.

-- Add in the browned beef, bay leaves and the olives – stir to coat.
+- Add in the browned beef, bay leaves, olives and raisins - stir to coat.

-- Raise heat to bring to a simmer, then reduce heat to low, cover with a lid and cook 45-60min.
+- Raise heat and bring sauce to a simmer.
+Reduce heat to low, cover with a lid and cook 60min.
 Stir occasionally to prevent burning.
-Add in a handful of sliced green olives.
-Set the lid back onto the pot and cook for another 10 minutes.
-Taste for seasoning and adjust accordingly.